-Demand, intermittent generation, and line rating traces are developed based on multiple historical reference years according to the RSIG.
-This is to capture year-on-year variations in demand correlations across regions and intermittent generation contributions during high demand periods.
-This approach preserves any correlation between intermittent generation and demand, and between intermittent generators in different locations.
+Demand, VRE, and line rating traces are developed based on multiple historical reference years according to the RSIG.
+This is to capture year-on-year variations in demand correlations across regions and VRE contributions during high demand periods.
+This approach preserves any correlation between VRE and demand, and VRE in different locations.
 The choice of reference years and the number of those modelled may change as more reference years with good data become available.

-Demand traces are explained in the Electricity Demand Forecasting Methodology Information paper17.
+Demand traces are explained in the Electricity Demand Forecasting Methodology Information paper14.

-4.3 Creating reference years trace for intermittent generation
+4.3 Creating reference years trace for VRE

-As described in Section 2.4, where possible AEMO uses actual generation performance from a generation site, or nearby.
+Where appropriate, AEMO uses ten years of actual generation performance from a generation site, or a site nearby to create VRE traces for Monte Carlo simulations, assuming similar weather conditions are repeated in future.
 Where this data is unavailable or unsuitable, AEMO uses historical meteorological data for the site, and an energy conversion model based on the generator technology, to develop a generation forecast.
-Where an actual generator site is far away, wind production data developed to model new entrant wind farms in new locations may be used as an alternative.